uqlibrary/technology-training/OpenRefine/openrefine.md

 1. `Facet > Customized facet > Facet by blank`

-This is more efficient than a text facet, as it will only give two categories.
+This is more efficient than a text facet, as it will only give two categories: "true" for blank cells, "false" for cells with a value.
+You could then focus on the blank cells to populate the missing data by hand (an "Edit" button appears when you hover over a cell).

 > When you filter your data with facets or text filters, remember that any operation that you carry out will only apply to the filtered data.